lucasmcclean/godot-game-template/_docs/best_practices.md

 # Best Practices

 Collection of practices to increase efficiency and maintainability of your project and codebase.
-These guidelines are generally agreed uponto be the most flexible and 'correct' solutions.
+These guidelines are generally agreed upon to be the most flexible and 'correct' solutions.
 They are, however, not the only solution and you may choose to follow different guidelines for one reason or another.
 What's important is that your code and organization remain *consistent*.